-- During the year Oak Learning Trust continued to work with other schools and began the journey to welcome another school into the Trust working collaboratively with leaders and governors of the school to make the transition smooth and seamless. - One of our schools, Springwell Village Primary, had a successful Ofsted visit in February 2023. - Our work on curriculum and teaching and learning continued and resulted in positive outcomes for children.
+- During the year Oak Learning Trust continued to work with other schools, welcomed another school into the trust and supported other schools to begin their journeys to join the trust working collaboratively with leaders and governors of the school to support their aims. - Our work on curriculum and teaching and learning continued and resulted in positive outcomes for children.
 The use of the national tutoring programme funding helped us to support children catch up with learning lost due to the global pandemic.
 This is an ongoing issue for some children in our schools and the national tutoring programme continues to help us make an even greater difference for these children.
 Our results shown below show that we are making progress towards pre-pandemic levels of attainment for our pupils.